StevenNunez/tsiege.github.io/source/_posts/2014-04-27-tips-on-setting-up-octopress.markdown

 ### Getting a better theme.
 <hr>
 While Octopress is great it ain't too pretty.
-After running ```rake setup_github_pages```, which sets up your url and the correct branch for your repo, is a good time to get a new theme.
+After running ```rake setup_github_pages```, which sets up your url and the correct branch for your repo, it is a good time to get a new theme.
 [This](https://github.com/imathis/octopress/wiki/3rd-Party-Octopress-Themes) will help you find an awesome theme built specifically for Octopress all come with site previews as well as the necessary steps to using their theme.
 Here are the generic steps for your command line:
 ```
 $ cd octopress
 $ git clone GIT_URL .themes/THEME_NAME